The Essential Guide to Corporate Carbon Footprint Calculation and Reduction

 Connect with us to learn more if you are a corporate looking to decarbonise and enhance your ESG profile or if you are a keen solution partner.

-Ways to Reduce Emissions for Businesses and Consumers
+Ways to Reduce Carbon Emissions for Businesses and Consumers

-Once companies have assessed their corporate carbon footprint and determined the sources of emissions they wish to target, they can take the next step in achieving their net zero goals by exploring options to reduce their emissions.
+Once companies have assessed their corporate carbon footprint and determined the sources of emissions they wish to target with a carbon footprint calculator, they can take the next step in achieving their net zero goals by exploring options to reduce their emissions.
 Listed below are 3 ways companies can reduce their emissions.
 To evidence their efforts and progress, it is also critical for companies to track their decarbonisation journey, in terms of carbon emissions data, on a digital platform.

 Energy usage relates directly to a company’s Scope 2 emissions.
 Businesses can reduce their energy consumption by switching to LED lighting and turning off lights when leaving the office or use natural daylight as much as possible.
 Using appliances with high energy ratings can help reduce energy usage.
 Additionally, enabling energy-saving and battery-saving modes on all work devices, including PCs and mobile devices, can help save energy and reduce carbon emissions.
 By adopting these practices, businesses can make a significant impact on their energy consumption and reduce their emissions.